RemanufacturingLab-StudentTeams/FischerFactory/server/aas/temp/aasx_package_explorer_adventure_log.md

 2022-05-10.alpha | Works!
 But it does use a very very outdated version of AAS... not great for inter-company exposition. | 2022-08-06 | Works also, and is slightly less outdated.
 2023-02-03.alpha | OH NOW THIS ONE WORKS TOO, *WHAT*

+> Note: apparently using `wget` to download an `.aasx` file from a GitHub repository corrupts it (or makes it otherwise unreadable), so much so that it cannot even be opened in Package Explorer.
+Using `git clone` to download the whole repository, then copying the `.aasx` file on local, does not have this issue.
+I don't know why. `.aasx` files just seem to have this charming property of irreversibly and inexplicably corrupting whenever you *breathe* at them in an offensive manner.